 Many people think they are good at listening, but in reality, they often only listen to be heard.
 They don’t take the time to show that they understand the information being shared.
 Learning how to actively listen is an important life skill, especially for careers that involve interacting with others.
 Active listeners pay attention to both what is being said and what is not being said, consider the context, analyze nonverbal cues, and respond appropriately to the tone and topic of the conversation.
 For example, if you’re having a difficult situation at work, talking to a human resources professional can help.
 While you do most of the talking, pay attention to their nonverbal cues to see if they are truly listening.
 They should be making eye contact and nodding to show that they are paying attention.
 On the other hand, passive listening, like daydreaming during a long meeting, is all too common and can lead to unanswered questions afterward.

 Having good listening skills can greatly improve your relationship with your line manager.
 When you feel like your manager values and appreciates you, it’s more likely that you’ll want to stay in your job.
 Managers will see better results from their teams if they show interest in their employees as individuals.
 This includes being attentive and listening to what they have to say.
 It will lead to higher productivity, resilience, and creativity.

 Consideration From Within The Role Of The Employee

-You should use your active listening abilities to understand how this assignment fits into the overall context of the company’s goals and objectives.
-This is because it has the potential to alter the way you approach your tasks.
+Use your active listening skills to understand how this task fits into the overall goals of the company.
+This can change how you approach your work.

 “Managerial Insights: A Perspective on Business Operations”